 2. Add self-care rituals

 You can choose to make your daily plan all about you.
-By writing your rituals for the day in the Getting Stuff Done planner, and creating a list of things you’ll do as soon as you wake up for example, or making a list of rituals you need to include every single day.
+By writing your rituals for the day in the daily planner, and creating a list of things you’ll do as soon as you wake up for example, or making a list of rituals you need to include every single day.

 The beauty of this is that you can track your performance on the right-hand side by ticking off your water intake, exercise, and the meals you’ve eaten.

 Setting your intentions for the day and making a list of the things you’d like to do for yourself will remind you to take time out for yourself.

 SHOP THE STORY